Braifz/Braifz.com/README.md

   npm start
 ```

-Created with the Create React app and Chakra UI
+Created with the Create React app